yousef19-meet/y2s18-html/README.md

 1. Fork this repository by clicking "Fork" on this page:
 ![forking](https://image.ibb.co/jHRieT/forking.png)

-2. Copy this repository's url but clicking the green clone button:
+2. Copy this repository's url by clicking the green clone button:
 ![copying url](https://image.ibb.co/n2wYeT/copying_clone.png)

 3. Open you terminal, and clone the repo to your computer( replace Link with link from step 2):